 Maybe you’re ready to ditch the boss and start your own home-based business.
-If you’re wondering whether a home-based business can be successful or not, let me share this with you.
+If you’re wondering whether a home-based business can be successful or not, let me share the following with you.

 I found an infographic that was done in 2012 and it shows that 70% of home-based businesses succeed within three years versus 30% of brick and mortar businesses.
 And get this – $427 billion per year is generated by home-based businesses.

-There was also a study done in 2012 and a report on its findings was released called the Global Entrepreneurship Monitor Report and it shared some interesting stats.
+Another study was done in 2012 and its findings were released in a report called the Global Entrepreneurship Monitor Report and it also shared some interesting stats.

 The study showed that 69% of U.S. entrepreneurs start their business at home.
-And if you’re worried about start-up costs that same study showed the start-up cost to get a business off the ground was less than expected.
+That same study also showed that start-up costs to get a business off the ground was less than expected.

 And women are really making their mark.
-Of the businesses that are ran out of the home, 72% of them are operated by women!
+Did you know of all the businesses managed from home, 72% of them are operated by women?
 I’m not sure if these studies get their facts and figures from the U.S. Census Bureau but since they compile every five years, can you imagine what the stats are like now?

 Keeping in mind that you won’t have time to talk on the phone with clients all day, there are still some home-based businesses you can do that requires little talk time if any – maybe you can schedule in between nap time.

 As a virtual assistant, your work is done well, virtually.
 You’re not just answering email or completing other mundane tasks for a client.
 You play an important role.
-You are partnering with them so that they can live their dream of being an entrepreneur.
+Because you are not only taking care of their administrative stuff.
+You are also partnering with them so that they can live their dream of being an entrepreneur.

 You can also run a social media management business from home.
 Just like a virtual assistant, you’re helping you client grow their business by increasing their social media following, engage with their fans and promote their work.
 To find out how to start a social media management business, click here.